-As seen in the graphics on pages 5-6 and previous discussion, Terre Haute has room for many more new trees, up to a total of around 20,500 total sites if all were planted with a tree!
-According to the current data, only approximately 80% of those are filled.
+As seen in the earlier graphics and previous discussion, Terre Haute has room for many more new trees, up to a total of around 20,500 total sites if all were planted with a tree!
+According to the current data, only approximately 73% of those are filled.
 While maintaining 100% stocking density is likely not a realistic or even desirable goal, increasing tree cover should be!